ssfsx17/ffpnp/pandoc-markdown/0810-Pugilist.md

 |        | E: Whole row | Target H: 0
 |        |              | Effect H/V: 3/3

+Potency: 50

-Requires that you are in Coeurl / Tiger Form.
+Requires that you are in Coeurl Tiger Form.
 Projects your melee attack into all enemies in the area.
-After-Armor Damage is halved.
-Puts you into Opo-Opo / Monkey Form.
+Puts you into Opo-Opo Monkey Form.

 **Shoulder Tackle**